OMX

 • Code changes across the files named in the plan

-• One or more git commits with descriptive messages
+• One or more descriptive git commits

 • Updated .omx/state/ entries marking completed tasks